dankelley/diary/README.md

     diary --list

+See entries with `salad` in the content(note coded yet)

+    diary --list salad

-See entries with category `food`
+See entries with tag `food` (note coded yet)

-    diary --list food
+    diary --list : food

 Testing